Welcome to SP! -

 Perhaps the most appealing point of Snowdon is its ease of access and proximity to Durango.
 The routes are easily visible from HWY 550 and can be accessed in an hour or so from the parking lot at Andrews Lake.
 This means that you can get an early start in Durango, head up 550 and bag the summit of Snowdon before afternoon thunderstorms become a threat, and be back in Durango enjoying nachos and beer by late afternoon.

-There are two esablished routes on Snowdon, the the Northeast Ridge ,an easier second to third class route and the West Buttress, a more difficult third to fourth class route.
-There is also an inviting coloiur that cleaves the mountain below and left of its summit proper.
-Hopefully someone will give us more information on this potential route.
+There are two esablished routes on Snowdon, the the Northeast Ridge ,an easier third class route (see below) and the West Buttress, a more difficult third to fourth class route.
+There is also an inviting coloiur that cleaves the mountain below and left of its summit proper ( See "Naked Lady Couloir" Route).

 Snowdon is not a talus heap like many mountains in the area, but is actually composed of fairly solid rock that yields the buttresses and "roofs" seen in the middle of the mountain below the summit.
 However, the routes of this mountain traverse many areas of loose rock, which is fairly typical for mountains in the San Juans.